guddbye/can-of-books-frontend/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-## Lab: Class 11 - Building CRUD apps with MongoDB
+## Lab: Class 12 - Resource Create and Delete

 Estimate of time needed to complete: 4 hours